lammps/lammps/doc/src/fix_electrode.rst

 value.
 The property/atom fix must be for vector of double values and use the *ghost on* option.

+.. versionadded:: TODO

+The keyword *pair* must be followed by the name of a pair style which implements ELECTRODE pair methods (see :doc:`pair_electrode <pair_electrode>`).
+Energy corrections, force corrections, and pair interaction quantities used in CPM will then be calculated by the supplied pair style; *fix electrode* will then purely update charges and not apply Gaussian-based energy or force corrections, and the eta parameter specified in the input of this fix will be ignored.
 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""